1. The very first convention was held by a political party that is now extinct.

-This year, Tampa Bay, Florida, and Charlotte, North Carolina, will play hosts to their first national conventions, but for other cities, that role is far more familiar.
+In 2012, Tampa Bay, Florida, and Charlotte, North Carolina, played hosts to their first national conventions, but for other cities, that role is far more familiar.
 Transportation played a key role in the selection of early host cities.
 Baltimore, Maryland, an easily accessible port on the Eastern seaboard, was particularly popular.
 It hosted 10 of the first 11 national gatherings, including all three of the conventions held before the 1832 presidential election.
 The arrival of a transcontinental railway system made Midwestern locations more viable, and St. Louis and Kansas City, Missouri, have hosted several times each.
 The current champion, however, is Chicago, Illinois, which since 1860 has become the favored spot for both parties, hosting a total of 25 conventions.

 While the chance to welcome thousands of delegates can be tempting—and lucrative—for some cities, having the convention in your backyard can also prove to be problematic.
 Just ask the Houston Astros.
 When the Republicans took over the Astrodome in 1992, the Astros had to hit the road, resulting in a 26-game road trip, one of the longest in major league sports history.
 One of the unlikeliest of host cities was also the scene of one the most unusual moments in convention history.
 Democratic delegates attending the 1964 gathering in Atlantic City, New Jersey, were greeted with the usual pomp and spectacle, but with one special twist.
 President Lyndon Johnson, never one to shy away from public adoration, had arranged for the final night of the convention to fall on his 56th birthday.
 His acceptance speech was followed with a rousing rendition of “Happy Birthday” from the crowd, and topped off by not just balloons but fireworks as well.